ibm-cloud-docs/containers/cs_encrypt.md

 * Make sure that you have the {{site.data.keyword.cloud_notm}} IAM **Administrator** platform and **Manager** service role for the cluster.

 To verify secret encryption by disabling a root key:
 1. [Enable KMS encryption in your cluster](#keyprotect).
-To check that KMS encryption is enabled, verify that the **Key Protect** status is set to `enabled` in the output of the following command.
+To check that KMS encryption is enabled, verify that the **Key Management Service** status is set to `enabled` in the output of the following command.
     ```
     ibmcloud ks cluster get -c <cluster_name_or_ID>
     ```